Go back to all articles

 lr_log_message(“Send result rc=%d\n”, rc);

-I recommend to check the data and/or the return value to prevent invalidated data or script failures.
-It’s especially important during the data reception – I received in some cases an empty line instead of the required value.
+I recommend checking the data and/or the return value to prevent invalidated data or script failures.
+It’s especially important during the data reception – I sometimes receive an empty line instead of the required value.

 int rc;